 This is why we chose to work with a pet relocation company to move our dog to London.
 They handled everything from reviewing the vet’s documentation to booking cargo space.
 It was expensive, around $5,000 for the full service including door-to-door transportation.
 However, it was money well spent.

-I also wrote an entire guide on renting in London with a dog, and you can find more information on dog import requirements near the end of the post.
+I also wrote an entire guide on how to find pet friendly apartments in London, as well as renting in London with a dog.
+You can find more information on dog import requirements near the end of the post.

 Downsize your belongings

 In case you haven’t realized yet, moving to London is expensive!
 We requested quotes from a few international moving companies, and were completely floored by the cost.
 And that wasn’t even for any furniture, just a few plastic storage bins worth of stuff, and a couple other items.

 We quickly realized it would be much cheaper and easier to move to London with only checked luggage.
 I wrote an entire post on downsizing before moving abroad, as well as an ultimate guide to selling everything and moving, where I share my tips for the process.